So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 Final Thoughts

-And that’s all we have for calibrating your scope!
-We hope this article has been of help to you.
+And that’s all I have for how to calibrate and adjust a rifle scope!
+I hope this article has been of help to you.

-It will take a little trial and error, but with all this new information about how to fix your scope that won’t move properly, we hope your product will work much better!
+It will take a little trial and error, but with all this new information about how to fix your scope that won’t move properly, I hope your product will work much better!